-Matilda to make North East debut at
+Matilda tomake North East debut at

-Tuesday 8 May –
+Tuesday 8 May – Saturday 2 June 2018

 THE ROYAL SHAKESPEARE

-COMPANY ANNOUNCES ADULT CASTING FOR THE

-& UK TOUR OF MATILDA THE MUSICAL
+COMPANY ANNOUNCES ADULT CASTING FOR THE UK & IRELAND TOUR OF MATILDA THE MUSICAL

 PREVIOUS WEST END CAST

 her in the West End for three years between 2014 and 2017.
 He will be joined by Carly